 What is Happening Now?

 The draft Beaver Strategy feedback period closed on December 17, 2025.
-CPW staff and consultants are now refining the strategy based on internal and external feedback.
-CPW staff will provide an informational presentation on the Beaver Strategy to the Parks and Wildlife Commission (PWC) during the January 14-15, 2026 PWC meeting.
-The PWC Beaver Strategy presentation will be informational only and no formal action will be taken.
-The final Beaver Strategy is expected to be published in February 2026.
+CPW staff and consultants refined the strategy based on internal and external feedback.
+CPW staff provided an informational presentation on the Beaver Strategy to the Parks and Wildlife Commission (PWC) during the January 14-15, 2026 PWC meeting.
+The final Beaver Strategy has now been published.

 Background and Purpose